mehdiprgm/FortKnox/README.md

 High-Speed Search: Built-in search functionality allowing users to quickly and efficiently locate any piece of stored information.

+## Installation

+Create new Android Studio project and copy app folder content into the project files.

+## FAQ

+#### How to run project?

+open Android Studio and select files. i removed some files to make repository lighter.

+those files were project essential files, so this is not usable. what you can do is to copy all files from app folder into your project and build to run it.

+#### Is APK file secure?

+no the apk file was built in debug mode. if you want secure and usable you have to generate signed apk in your project.

 ## 🛠 Skills

 Programming